 UK Personal Statement Coaching

+For the 2026 Entry (applicants apply to start University in 2026), the UCAS Personal Statement will change from one longer piece of text to three separate questions.
 At Cana, we keep track of the latest changes and updates related to UCAS.
-Come discuss with us to plan ahead for the Personal Statement change!
+Come discuss with us to plan ahead for the Personal Statement!

 UK Personal Statement Coaching